 Innateness and Contemporary Theories of Cognition

-Nativism is experiencing a resurgence.
-Up until some sixty years ago, there were no active research programs that were looking for the innate factors in knowledge and cognition that had been hypothesized and argued for by Nativist thinkers since Plato.
-It was widely agreed that the centuries-old battles between Empiricists and Nativists were over, and that the Empiricists had decisively won.
+Up until the 1950s, there were no active research programs that were looking for the innate factors in knowledge and cognition that had been hypothesized and argued for by Nativist thinkers since Plato It was widely agreed that the centuries-old battles between Empiricists and Nativists were over, and that the Empiricists had decisively won.
 The Nativist situation was actually worse than that: innateness claims were seen as not only wrong, but as ultimately unscientific approaches to mind and perhaps incoherent as well.
 The prevailing research agenda for scientists and philosophers interested in how the mind works was to show how our knowledge and abilities could be fully accounted for on the basis of our sensory experiences and the general learning mechanisms that operate on them.

 The entry has three main sections.
 In the first section, current Nativist developments are put in recent historical context, especially the connections between Chomsky's linguistic innovations and current cognitive science research.
 The second, and longest section, takes up three areas of current research on children's early concepts and understanding—of physical objects, number, and mind/agency—to give a sense of the type of empirical work being conducted and to highlight some of the promising results that are emerging.
 A third section reviews some recent work in the study of development that is close to the Empiricist side of the traditional divide.